 =DATEVALUE("1"&C4&C5)

-- Subsequently, select the weekdays under the Weekday column from the Support Sheet worksheet.
+- Select the weekdays in the Weekday column of the Support Sheet.

 =C7